-Regardless of the stage of your relationship, seeing a therapist can be a very enriching step for you and your partner.
+Regardless of the stage of your relationship, seeing a couples therapist can be a very enriching step for you and your partner.
 It can help prepare for or adjust to major life changes and challenges, identify and work through areas of ongoing conflict, repair painful wounds from the past, and ultimately facilitate change and growth in your partnership.
 So what are the most common problems that people seek couples therapy for?

 - Issues with money